akester/php/README.md

 clearing caches, or manual troubleshooting.

-To use one of those, use `akester/php:8.4-ssh` and provide a public key(s) that should be allowed in via the `SSH_AUTHORIZED_KEYS` variable.
+To use one of those, use `akester/php:8.4-ssh` and provide a public key(s) that should be allowed in via the `AUTHORIZED_KEY_FILE` variable.
 This will be written to an authorized keys file for the non-root user to allow access.
 I recommend using some proxy in front of this set up, such as SSH Piper or the like.